juharse/NLP/README.md

 # NLP
-this is NLP project query expansion using word embedding
+this is NLP project query expansion using word embedding in Amharic language